kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/get-started-1.4.1.md

 To support this structure, caver-js introduces new classes called AccountKeyPublic, AccountKeyMultiSig, and AccountKeyRoleBased.

-To create an AccountKey, use `caver.klay.accounts.createAccountKey`.
+To create an AccountKey, use `caver.kaia.accounts.createAccountKey`.
 This function determines which AccountKey to generate based on the type of the parameter.
 It creates AccountKeyPublic if a private key string comes as a parameter, or AccountKeyMultiSig if an array of private key strings comes.
 And if there is an object with a different key for each role, it creates AccountKeyRoleBased.

 **NOTE** The classes for `AccountKey` defined in caver-js are data structures for storing private keys for use in caver-js.
 It can be different from the key in your account on Kaia network.